 Symptoms can significantly vary across age groups.
 Preschool children may talk later than most, find it hard to pronounce words, and need help remembering or naming letters, numbers, and colours.
 School-age children and adolescents might read below the expected levels for their age, have problems processing and understanding what they hear, and struggle with spelling, grasp of language, and avoiding activities that involve reading.

-Dyslexia is common; about 13% of students qualify for special education due to a handicapping condition.
-Of those who are eligible, 50% have a learning disability, with 85% of those having a primary learning disability in reading and language processing.
-However, up to 20% of the population may experience symptoms.
+Dyslexia is common; about 13% of students qualify for special education.
+Of those who are eligible, 50% are classed as haveing a learning disability, with 85% of those having a primary learning disability in reading and language processing.
+However, up to 20% of the population may experience symptoms and benefit from support.
 Although not all may qualify for special education, they could benefit from systematic, explicit instruction in reading, writing, and language.

 Understanding the Causes of Dyslexia